-\course offered every other year (not offered in 2023-2024
+course offered every other year (offered in 2024-2025)

-CHS/AP Euro History (Western Civilization) (10237) Grades: 11,12 1.0 credit 1 year Prerequisite: Overall cumulative QPA of 3.2 or a cumulative QPA of a 3.5 in the subject of a pplication by the 3rd l quarter as reflected on the transcript and/or strong teacher recommendation; Multiple Criteria

-Advanced Placement/College in High School European History (Western Civilization) is a survey course equivalent to the demands of an introductory college course.
+AP/CHS European History (Western Civilization) (4206) Grades: 11, 12 1.0 credit 1 year Prerequisite: Overall cumulative QPA of 3.2 or a cumulative QPA of a 3.5 in the subject of application by the 3rd quarter as reflected on the transcript and/or strong teacher recommendation; Multiple Criteria Advanced Placement/College in High School European History (Western Civilization) is a survey course equivalent to the demands of an introductory college course.
 Students will use a college-level textbook.
 The course begins with the Renaissance and provides an in-depth study of the major developments in Europe to the present day.
 In addition to providing a basic narrative of events and movements, the program develops (a) an understanding of some of the principal themes in history, (b) an ability to analyze historical evidence, and (c) an ability to analyze and to express historical understanding in writing.
 Students will also be required to take the national College Board AP History exam given in May to qualify for college credit via the AP/College Board program (nearly all colleges and universities in the United States-as well as many institutions in more than 60 other countries-grant credit and placement for passing AP scores or acknowledge AP scores in the admission process).
 Taking AP courses and passing AP Exams is highly valued by colleges during the admissions process.
 ALSO: This is a dual-enrollment College in High School course and six (6) college credits can be earned through our college partner by qualifying juniors and seniors.
-Washington School District has graciously decided to pick up the cost for the AP Exam and College in High School tuition for this course.
+Washington School District has graciously decided to pick up the cost for the AP Exam and College in High School tuition for this course. course offered every other year (not offered in 2024-2025)